 Pro Tip: It’s a good idea to write this section once you come up with a full-length version of your resume.
 Since it’s a short version, it would be good to have the long version first.

-3. Create the Perfect Medical Surgical Nurse Resume Job Description The work experience section is where the vital fluids of your resume flow.
-It calls for special care and attention.
+3. Create the Perfect Medical Surgical Nurse Resume Job Description

 Here’s how to nail your med-surg nurse job description on a resume: